 Many employer intentional tort cases and workplace claims are interrelated with product liability claims, which the law firm also has experience handling.
 Product defects, errors with design, and inadequate warnings can all create the basis of a claim against the machine or product’s manufacturer or supplier.

-Our firm carries a manageable client caseload, and we feel this ensures our ability to pay careful attention to the details of each and every case.
+Our workplace accident firm carries a manageable client caseload, and we feel this ensures our ability to pay careful attention to the details of each and every case.
 We provide free consultations.
 We also handle workplace injury cases on a contingency fee basis.
 This means that our fee will be a percentage of the overall recovery we are able to help you achieve.
 If you do not make any recovery, you do not owe us a fee.
-To discuss your workplace injury case with a trusted, respected, and experienced workplace injury attorney, please contact our Columbus, Ohio law firm at 614-221-4035.
+To discuss your workplace injury case with a trusted, respected, and experienced Columbus workplace injury attorney, please contact our Columbus, Ohio law firm at 614-221-4035.